mydur/AzMon/azmon-nwrules-tmpl/_working/readme.md

 - **TemplateVersion:** Version of the template.
 - **CreatedOn:** Current timestamp.
 - **Project:** Project or customer identifier.
+- **EndsOn:** This parameter provides an indication of when the created resource should be end-of-life.
+It helps when cleaning up your Azure resources to have an idea when a resource isn't used anymore.
+The format of the date provided is yyyymmdd.
+When there's no end date available you should use 99999999.
+- **CreatedBy:** A free text field to provide information about the person or team that created the resource.
+Isn't to be confused with the OwnedBy field.
+- **OwnedBy:** A free text field to provide information about the person or team that owns the resource.
+Isn't to be confused with the CreatedBy field.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmydur%2FARMtemplates%2Fmaster%2Fazmon-nwrules-tmpl%2F%5Fworking%2Ftemplate.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>